ex4722/ctf-writeups/us_cyberopen/16_bit/README.md

 ```

 NOTE:
 The original exploit use pinja a homebrew combination of pwn tools and binary ninja's debugger.
-Pwn2.py uses the regular version of pwn tools.
+If you happen to own Binary Ninja commerial and would like to try it out <https://github.com/ex4722/pinja>.Pwn2.py uses the regular version of pwn tools.